LiteyukiStudio/nonebot-plugin-marshoai/README_TOOLS_EN.md

-# 🛠️Marsho
+# 🛠️MarshoTools
 Marsho is a simple module loader.
 It allows to load kits and its function from `tools` in plugin directory, for AI to use.
 More information for Function Call, please refr to [OpenAI Offical Documentation](https://platform.openai.com/docs/guides/function-calling)

-## ✍️ Development Kits
+## ✍️ Writing Tools
 ### 📁 Directory Structure
-`tools` in plugin directory is caller **Toolset**.
+`tools` in plugin directory is called **Toolset**.
 It contains many **Toolkit**, Toolkit is similar with **Packages** in Python in structure.
-It need `__init__.py` document and `tools.json` definition document in it.
+It need `__init__.py` file and `tools.json` definition file in it.
 They are used to store and define functions.

 A directory structure of Toolkit:
 ```
 tools/ # Toolset Directory
 └── marshoai-example/ # Toolkit Directory, Named as Packages' name
     └── __init__.py # Tool Module
-    └── tools.json # Function Definition Document
+    └── tools.json # Function Definition File
 ```
 In this directory tree:
-- **Toolset Directory** is named as `marshoat-xxxxx`, its name is the name of Toolset.
+- **Toolset Directory** is named as `marshoai-xxxxx`, its name is the name of Toolset.
 Please follow this naming standard.
-- ***Tool Module* could contain many callable **Sync** function, it could have parameters or be parameterless and the return value should be supported by AI model.
+- ***Tool Module* could contain many callable **Asynchronous** function, it could have parameters or be parameterless and the return value should be supported by AI model.
 Generally speaking, the `str` type is accepted to most model.
-- **Function Definition Document** is for AI model to know how to call these function.
+- **Function Definition File** is for AI model to know how to call these function.
 ### Function Writing
 Let's write a function for getting the weather and one for getting time.
 ###### **\_\_init\_\_.py**